asmzxas/fast-proxy-ckecker/README.md

 Fast and simple python proxy checker

-1. copy your proxy in proxy.txt
+1. replace your proxy in proxy.txt
 2. run code and paste site url you want to proxy check in
 3. good proxy in OKproxy.txt